The New Three Investigators Series

 Introduction:

-I am the daughter of Robert Arthur, the creator of the Three Investigators children's mystery book series, and as I write this, my husband, Steven Bauer, and I have just finished a four-year project of co-writing 26 new Three Investigators books - one for every letter of the Roman alphabet.
+I’m the daughter of Robert Arthur, the creator of the Three Investigators children's mystery book series, and as I write this, my husband, Steven Bauer, and I are just finishing a four-and-a-half year project of co-writing twenty-six new Three Investigators books—one for every letter of the Roman alphabet.

-Since both the original and the new books celebrate the classic liberal values of freedom of thought and speech, individual agency and liberty, and equality of opportunity – but not outcome – and we are living through an era when those values are in genuine peril, I am hoping this overview will find its way into the hands of American and U.K. agents, publishers, producers and other potential creative partners who either grew up reading the original series, or who understand the danger our culture is facing these days, and see the new Three Investigators books as a small but vital part of the defense.
+Since both the original and the new books celebrate the classic liberal values of freedom of thought and speech, individual agency and liberty, and equality of opportunity—but not outcome—and we are living through an era when those values are in genuine peril, the new novels have been written with that peril in mind.

 I'm a novelist and a memoirist whose books have been published by Harper and Row, Knopf, Doubleday, and Bloomsbury U.K., and Steven is a children's book writer and a freelance editor whose books have been published by Putnam, Delacourt, and Simon and Schuster, and we've written the new series in such a way that it will be easy to adapt into four seasons of streaming television.